Have you ever been curious about the trucking lifestyle?

 One more thing.
 I’m well aware that most of the other books like this are cheaper than mine.
 Why is that?
 Well, not only is Trucking Life more detailed, but there is also a FREE AUDIOBOOK VERSION INCLUDED!
 How many of the other guys can say that?

 I’ve only just begun listening to the audiobook but I love it already, his writing style is very easy to read & understand but also very funny.
 Do yourself a favor & download this book, I’ll be the best $9 you’ve spent in a great while. ~ iBooks reviewer, Holden657

 Since I’m a try-before-you-buy kinda guy, I’ll tell you what I’ll do…

 Why don’t you go ahead and check out a free sample of the book or have a listen to an audiobook sample to see if you can tolerate my annoying voice.
-If you like what you see or hear, scroll on down this page and give me your dough.
-If not, well, being an author isn’t my primary job, so I’m sure I won’t have to resort to scavenging the dumpsters for my next meal.
+If you like what you see or hear, give me your dough.
+If not, well, being an author isn’t my primary job so I’m sure I won’t have to resort to scavenging the dumpsters for my next meal.

 The text version of Trucking Life is available in many formats so you’ll be able to read it on your computer, phone, tablet, or eReader.

 Some formats work better than others for certain devices so be sure you download the correct version.
 If you want the best reading experience, I would suggest going for the EPUB (Apple iBooks, Nook device or apps) or MOBI (Kindle device or apps) versions.